HectorIFC/hc-lisp/README.md

 All tests are unified under Jest - no legacy test runners needed!

 For detailed testing information, see [TESTING.md](TESTING.md)

+## Project Status

+HC-Lisp is an **experimental educational project** currently in active development.

+### Current State
+- ✅ Core language features implemented and working
+- ✅ Comprehensive test suite (45 tests) with 100% pass rate
+- ✅ REPL interface for interactive development
+- ✅ File execution support (.hclisp files)
+- ✅ Modern development tooling (TypeScript, Jest, etc.)

+### Limitations & Considerations
+- 🚧 **Not production-ready**: This is a learning/research project
+- 🚧 **API stability**: Language syntax and APIs may change
+- 🚧 **Performance**: Not optimized for production workloads
+- 🚧 **Error handling**: May not be robust for all edge cases
+- 🚧 **Standard library**: Limited compared to mature Lisp implementations

+### Intended Use Cases
+- 📚 **Learning**: Understanding how Lisp interpreters work
+- 🎓 **Education**: Teaching functional programming concepts
+- 🔬 **Experimentation**: Trying out language design ideas
+- 🛠️ **Research**: Exploring interpreter implementation techniques

+**Recommendation**: Use HC-Lisp for learning, experimentation, and educational purposes.
+For production applications, consider mature Lisp implementations like Clojure, Common Lisp, or Scheme.

 ## VS Code Configuration